A large grid made from very small components is how

 chose a number sequence; and follow the plan to create the work.

-walls and also are studies, studies of forms and systems that are
+also a study, a study of forms and systems that are not currently

-not currently in my studio vocabulary, and possibly templates for
+in my studio vocabulary, and possibly a study for a much large sequence

-Pi Strands is a direct articulation of the first 52
+Etude 3.14 is a direct articulation of the first 11

 Also, focusing on how the material process parallels